beginning of content

 How does the heart work?

-This is how the heart pumps blood:
+This is how your heart pumps blood:

 Illustration showing how the blood flows in the human heart.